What are the Potential Causes of Noises after Shutting Off Your Car?

 Possible Causes of Post Shut-Off Noises

 Noises that occur in your car once the engine is off can be relatively normal, depending on the location and nature of the sounds.
-Recording or taking video of the problem can be helpful for your trusted automotive specialist to properly diagnose the problem.
+Recording or taking a video of the problem can be helpful for your trusted automotive specialist to properly diagnose the problem.
 These are the most common causes of post shut-off noises coming from your car—and you’ll notice, they’re mostly coolant system-related:

 No Problem At All

 Determining whether or not noises are normal takes skill and expertise when it comes to general vehicular knowledge.
 For instance, a skilled automotive technician will know that some vehicles are equipped with coolant tanks that create noises once the car is shut off.
-In this case, water-related noises like bubbling is standard.
+In this case, water-related noises like bubbling are standard.

 Damaged or Failed Head Gasket

 Head gaskets act as a seal for the coolant system, keeping the coolant in, and other foreign bodies out—such as debris or gasses.
 If you have a blown head gasket, bubbling noises can be a concern either while driving or after the vehicle has been shut off.
-Along with concerning noises, you might also noticed diminished engine performance.
+Along with concerning noises, you might also notice diminished engine performance.

 Air in the Wrong Places

-In the other “cooling” system, or the internal air cooling system used to control the climate inside the car’s cabin, it is possible to hear gurgling sounds coming from behind the glovebox, where the main components of the system are located, including the heater core that can become contaminated with outside air.
+In the other “cooling” system, or the internal air cooling system used to control the climate inside the car’s cabin, it is possible to hear gurgling sounds coming from behind the glove box, where the main components of the system are located, including the heater core that can become contaminated with outside air.